xz0127/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---

-Nuudle is a **desktop app for managing patient records and clinic appointments, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Nuudle can get your patient and appointment scheduling tasks done faster than traditional GUI apps.
+Welcome to Nuudle’s User Guide! :smiley: :ramen:

+Nuudle is a **desktop app that helps nurses manage patient records and schedule appointments** in an accurate and efficient manner.

+We hope that this document will help you in your journey in exploring the wonders of Nuudle app and redefine the way you schedule appointments for your patients. :smirk: To begin your journey, head down to our [Quick Start](#qu...) or explore the various [features](#...) that we offer.
+The document will provide you with all the necessary information you need to start your journey.

 * Table of Contents
 {:toc}